New Jersey Roads - US 202/CR 511 - N. of Morristown

 US 202 turns in Lincoln Park to head toward NJ 23, courtesy Scott Colbert.

 Starting on Terhune Drive, continuing SB along the Paterson-Hamburg Turnpike, and turning onto Black Oak Ridge Road, which leads to the NJ 23 multiplex.
-You will not see the LGS (third photo) unless you stop, thanks to foliage.
+You will not see the LGS (second photo) unless you stop, thanks to foliage.

 In Oakland south of I-287 Exit 58; the ugly sign is repeated on US 206 in Sussex County north of I-80.
+It's so ugly, I photograph it every time I pass it just to note how ugly it is.

 Bergen County has two systems of county routes.
 This is the only modern sign legitimizing either of them, NB at Oakland Ave.
 A number of low-digit county routes supposedly criss-cross the county, but none are recognized by the NJ Straight Line Diagram.
 The rest are all above 25.
 The low-numbered routes are basically touring routes, an overlay on the actual county route system, if they're official.
 This Bergen County assembly suggests that they do still exist.
 We're fortunate that US 202 is county-maintained but still a state highway so that this assembly could even be made possible.

 Toward the top of Bergen County, US 202 shields get quite old, at 2dus width.
 They also get the nifty old square Bergen County shields; only Monmouth County joins Bergen in maintaining 1- and 2- digit county routes.
 This part of US 202 is county-maintained; in fact, from NJ 53 on northward, minus the NJ 23 multiplex, it's entirely a county road, which is very interesting because there are almost no other state routes for which this is the case.
 NJ 41 and 347 are about it - and NJ 29 ends under town maintenance.
+Skyline Drive is thus numbered CR S-91 as a spur from US 202.

 A little south of the CR 91 shields above.